 Home Remedy for Coughs #11 – Milk and Butter

 This was a new one on me, but in Home Remedies What Works, they suggest combining 1 cup of warm milk with two tablespoons sweet butter for dry coughs.
 This will work better for a dry, unproductive cough (not much mucus), because it will coat and relax the throat.
 (Skim doesn’t have enough fat to get the job done.)
+Warm coconut milk would probably also work well for this.

 Home Remedy for Coughs #12 – Chinese Hot Mustard, Wasabi or Horseradish